-- When pregnancy is detected, discontinue lisinopril-hydrochlorothiazide as soon as possible.
+- When pregnancy is detected, discontinue lisinopril and hydrochlorothiazide as soon as possible.

 Lisinopril and Hydrochlorothiazide Description

-Lisinopril, USP, a synthetic peptide derivative, is an oral long-acting angiotensin converting enzyme inhibitor.
+Lisinopril, a synthetic peptide derivative, is an oral long-acting angiotensin converting enzyme inhibitor.
 It is chemically described as (S)-1-[N2-(1-carboxy-3-phenylpropyl)-L-lysyl]-L-proline dihydrate.
-Its molecular formula is C21H31N3O5 • 2H2O and its structural formula is:
+Its empirical formula is C21H31N3O5•2H2O and its structural formula is:

-Lisinopril, USP is a white crystalline powder, with a molecular weight of 441.52.
-It is soluble in water and sparingly soluble in methanol and practically insoluble in ethanol, in acetone, in acetonitrile and in chloroform.
+Lisinopril is a white, crystalline powder, with a molecular weight of 441.53.
+It is soluble in water, sparingly soluble in methanol, and practically insoluble in ethanol.

 Lisinopril and Hydrochlorothiazide - Clinical Pharmacology